Home UpStaff

 Equipment in my office in Waegon, South Korea

-Notice: I'm only one pointing weapon in safe direction.
+Notice: I’m only one pointing weapon in safe direction, all others pointing at the camera.

 Taegu, South Korea